 - Step 4: Mix biscuit dough and scoop onto the stew.
 Bake, uncovered, until the biscuit topping is cooked through.

-Instant Pot and Slow Cooker Instructions
+Instant Pot and slow cooker directions

 Add the other stew ingredients to the slow cooker, and stir to combine.
 Cook on low for 6 to 8 hours or on high for 3 to 4 hours, until the beef is tender.